hnkhanh/dnd/README.md

 The following areas got some improvements (besides using the recommended ESLint rules):
 - Module imports (restricted paths, group organization, alphabetical order, removal of unused modules)
-- Promise and async/await (enforcing `catch` statements, enforcing param names and order in promise executor, enforcing using `await` in `async` functions)
+- Promise and async/await (enforcing `catch` statements, enforcing param names and order in promise executor, enforcing using `await` in `async` functions)# dnd